 For example, if an employee gives a presentation and you want to share some tips on ways they could improve, don’t wait until the next week to give them that feedback.

-Depending on how in-depth the feedback is, offer your thoughts to them right after the meeting or schedule a quick one-on-one later that day.
+Depending on how detailed the feedback is, offer your thoughts to them right after the meeting or schedule a quick one-on-one later that day.
 When you give feedback in a timely manner, the topic or issue will be front of mind for the employee.

 If you wait until the next week, the employee may not remember exactly what they did or how they did it—making it harder for them to act on your feedback.